mosecorg/mosec/README.md

 ## Installation

 Mosec requires Python 3.6 or above.
 Install the latest PyPI package with:

     pip install -U mosec

 ## Usage

 ### Write the server

-Import the libraries and setup a basic logger to better observe what happens.
+Import the libraries and set up a basic logger to better observe what happens.
 ```python
 import logging